Questions? Ask Us , Call (949) 481-4319, or Watch How to Sign Up For and Use Cyber Civics.

 About Cyber Civics Mini

-To meet the need of many schools, after-school programs, community groups and home school families for a "mini" series of Cyber Civics lessons—we created this short, yet effective, series of lessons and activities.
+To meet the need of many schools, after-school programs, community groups and home school families for a "mini" series of Cyber Civics lessons—we created this condensed series of lessons and activities.

-Cyber Civics “Mini” includes six of our favorite lesson plans from Level 1 (Digital Citizenship), plus a sample lessons from Level 2 (Information Literacy) and Level 3 (Media Literacy for Positive Participation).
+Cyber Civics “Mini” includes six of our favorite lessons from Level 1 (Digital Citizenship), plus a sample lesson from Level 2 (Information Literacy) and Level 3 (Media Literacy for Positive Participation).
 Each is a snap to teach and will give young people the skills they need to successfully face some of the biggest challenges of the online world.

 The best news?
 We are so convinced you will love these lessons that you will want to get our full program.
 So your investment will be credited towards any level of Cyber Civics should you subscribe within 12 months of purchase.
 How awesome is that?